-Before and during the development of the Bythlon safety performance pedal system's technology, we comprehensively researched cycling science, especially the biomechanics of the pedal stroke, the technology, and the benefits of the existing clipless pedal systems using scientific evidence in the form of peer-reviewed published studies.
+Before developing Bythlon's patented technology, we comprehensively researched the biomechanics of the pedal stroke and the benefits of the existing clipless pedal systems using scientific evidence in the form of peer-reviewed published studies.

-However, the main argument for cleats dates back to the days where cyclists tied their shoes to their pedals with shoe clips and straps.
-The idea behind that is to generate a 'perfect' stroke, pedaling with one leg pushing down while the other is pulling up.
+However, the main argument for cleats dates back to the days when cyclists tied their shoes to their pedals with shoe clips and straps.
+The idea behind that is to generate a 'perfectly round' stroke, pedaling with one leg pushing down while the other is pulling up.

-So we were in a big surprise when we came across several articles and a video that was describing 'The Myth of The Upstroke.'
+So we were in a big surprise when we came across several articles and a video describing 'The Myth of The Upstroke.'

 He developed an early power force model and called it 'cycling clock diagram.'
 It is still in use today and frequently cited in publications.
 It clearly shows that there is no 'pull' in the recovery phase (upstroke).